City of Phoenix 27th Avenue Composting Facility

 Phoenix, AZ

-Sustainable design comes in many forms, and the 27th Avenue Composting Facility is a unique example.
-This industrial facility occupies 27 acres and generates compost from waste that would otherwise end up in the landfill system.
-Capable of processing up to 55,000 tons of compost per year, the complex aeration, containment and separation systems utilize unique structures that are mostly underground.
-Buehler designed the large retaining/push walls and weir structures that aid the composting process and incorporated rarely considered concepts such as acid attack on concrete and sacrificial slab design to accommodate the punishment of a heavy equipment environment.
-Solar canopies cover multiple acres on-site to provide shade and are anticipated to also provide misting for the process beds to increase their efficiency.
+Capable of processing 55,000 tons of compost annually, this industrial facility for the City of Phoenix occupies 27 acres and reuses waste that would otherwise take up landfill space.
+The complex aeration, containment, and separation systems utilize unique structures that are mostly underground.
+Buehler designed the large retaining/push walls and weir structures that aid the composting process, incorporating rarely considered concepts such as a sacrificial slab to accommodate the high loads associated with a heavy-equipment environment, as well as mitigate acid damage.
+Additionally, the on-site solar canopies cover multiple acres and provide a misting system and shade for the process beds, increasing processing efficiency.

 Quick Facts